mbvb1223/coupon/README.md

 - [x] Support multiple languages
 - Please allow me not to finish coding this feature.
 Because it will take time to support multiple languages in Database and Code layer.
 - I will explain some main ways we can do
-1. sdf
-2. sdfsdf
-3. sdfsd
+1. Easiest: Coupon(id, name_en, name_vn, price): Add a column for each column of text that needs translation (it is quick but will get big problem when the application grows in functions/more languages)
+2. Medium: Coupon(id, price) + CouponTranslation(coupon_id, language_id, name): Store translated texts into another table.
+(The drawback for this options is creating more tables but it will support well for multi-language feature)
+3. Hardest: Entity–attribute–value model (EAV) https://en.wikipedia.org/wiki/Entity%E2%80%93attribute%E2%80%93value_model.
+Magento is using this pattern to support for multi-language.
+(Not only support well for multi-language but it also support for adding flexible attribues.
+Database will come much too complicated)
+- **For all options above, we can create an infrastructure code layer to support get/save with multi-language.**

 - [x] Register by mobile with password
 1. Create a new user with name+email+password
 2. Use Sanctum: https://laravel.com/docs/9.x/sanctum to generate a new token
 ![Image](https://user-images.githubusercontent.com/11681514/210374702-e66b0dee-f6c4-4ead-b745-c9759fbf5596.png)
-3. Wrote function testing to cover 100% User APIs => https://github.com/mbvb1223/coupon/blob/master/tests/Feature/UserTest.php.
+3. Wrote **Function Testing** to cover 100% User APIs => https://github.com/mbvb1223/coupon/blob/master/tests/Feature/UserTest.php.
 We can check online result here https://app.circleci.com/pipelines/github/mbvb1223/coupon/13/workflows/25abfe92-148a-44f3-9053-79e74f2e4327/jobs/13/parallel-runs/0/steps/0-109
 ![Image](https://user-images.githubusercontent.com/11681514/210371973-b247c5dd-1e56-4ba7-a503-6073d9083602.png)

 - [x] Earn random points by daily lucky draw (once a day)